This easy guide shows how to germinate a mango seed found inside any mango fruit and start growing your own mango plant at home.

 Some say mango seedlings (like weโre germinating here) can grow into fruit-producing trees after 5-8 years, but I have not yet found anyone to confirm this.

-The fruit, if you do get some, will vary depending on the source.
-Mango seedlings cannot produce fruit true to the parent plant (because they are hybrids).
+If any fruit is produced, the characteristics will vary depending on the source.
+Mango seedlings cannot produce fruit that is true to the parent plant (because they are hybrids).
 But grafted mango plants can (because they are clones).
 But really, itโs such a cool achievement to grow the plant to produce fruit, either way Iโd be happy.

 Resources